Guide to Faux Stained Glass Window Film Care

 Avoid Applying Too Much Pressure When Cleaning

-A soft rag, like a microfiber cloth, is perfect.
+To keep the film smooth, apply consistent, moderate pressure.
+This ensures an even clean without harming the film.
+A soft rag, such as a microfiber cloth, is ideal.
 Gentle swipes with it are enough to remove dirt, preventing scratches while getting the job done.

 Clean Splice Areas Cautiously

-Cleaning against the seam, however, can be harmful.
+Always clean in the direction of the seam.
+This way, the cleaning action won't damage the adhesive bond between the films.
+Cleaning against the seam can be harmful.
 The opposing force can gradually weaken the bond, making the films more likely to separate over time.
-This not only ruins the look but also reduces the film's effectiveness.
-So, pay special attention to these splice areas to keep your window films in top - shape.
+This not only spoils the look but also reduces the film's effectiveness.
+So, pay special attention to these splice areas to keep your window films in good shape.

 Use Different Cleaning Solutions and Cloths for Interior and Exterior